marwan1023/Intel-Edge-AI-for-IoT-Developers-Nanodegree-program/Computer Pointer Controller/README.md

 7- mouse_controller.py is utility to move mouse curser based on mouse coordinates received from gaze_estimation_model class predict method.
 8- input_feeder.py is utility to load local video or webcam feed
 ```
+-**bin**:
-### bin: this folder has demo.mp4 file which can be used to test model
+    this folder has demo.mp4 file which can be used to test model

 -  models folder contains subfolder for each model where corresponding inference files are downloaded for FP32, FP16 and FP32-INT8.